pulibrary/princeton_ansible/nomad/redis/README.md

 We use three redis servers watched by three Sentinels, which manage failover of the primary if any go down.
 Sidekiq does not support Redis Cluster, so this is the only HA setup we can support.

+## Deploying

+There must be dynamic host volumes set up for this job to pick up.
+To configure them, look at `group_vars/nomad_redis/[env].yml`.
+The count there must match the count in the HCL files.

 ## Reasoning

 A Redis cluster is moderately complex.
 Its main benefit is this way we don't need to worry about persistent storage on a single node, allowing us to rebuild any Nomad machine without significant downtime.